haihala/haihala.github.io/src/lib/posts/wag-playtest-1.md

 "Triggers", either in general or on a specific entity.
 This was a great system for my game, but unfortunately Bevy added it years into the project.
-Being the compulsive type, I did end up biting the bullet and refactoring the events emited by the moves to use this pattern.
+Being the compulsive type, I did end up biting the bullet and refactoring the events emitted by the moves to use this pattern.

 Old system: